jwatson-CO-edu/SPARROW/LISP/dev.md

     - `Null` is False
     - `OKAY` error is True

+# TODO
+1. Free memory of all created atoms!
+1. Make `Atom` as small as possible using unions
+1. Drop `char*` and reimplement c-strings as LISP lists
+1. Investigate `std::thread` / `std::jthread` (C++11 or later)

 # Dev Plan
 1. Follow L.I.S.P. book until satisfied
 1. Implement memory model
 1. Implement Petri model
 1. In*tra*-host parallelism
 1. In*ter*-host parallelism
+1. Send It

+## Guidelines
+* Test as you go
+* Benchmark as you go, especially after you leave LISP

 # Petri Concept
 * Instructions